pdottroendle/prog270-troendle-2016/AllTest/Assignements/GoogleDriveGitZip.md

 - git
 - markdown

-as example, here more on the zip aspect
-The Zipping and Unzipping in the Linux File System
+as example, here more on the zip aspect the Zipping and Unzipping in the Linux File System

 ## screenshot showing the inflating from a zip
 <iframe src="../images/inflating.jpg" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>